 - severe abdominal pain and cramping

 - muscle weakness

 - stumbling when walking

-If someone has symptoms of severe lead exposure, call 911.
+If someone has symptoms of severe lead exposure, call 911 or local emergency medical services.
 Be sure to have the following information ready to tell the emergency operator:

 - the person’s age